 Marnie used the Lifestraw constantly-that was a great purchase.
 However, I only used the SteriPen a couple of times to purify fountain drinks.
 In all of the cases I used the Sawyer filter I had the opportunity to buy bottled water.
 For the amount of water I drank, bottled water would have been a cheaper option.
 And using the Sawyer filter was a bit of a hassle, filling up the associated pouch and then squeezing the water through the filter.

 Before I left home, I decided that my default withdrawal should be 5000 pesos, or about $250, my usual baseline for cash on hand.
-Concerned about the exchange rate from the ATM at the airport I only withdrew 3000 pesos, and then for the rest of the trip withdrew money at 3000 pesos at at time which meant I felt like I must be spending more money because I was withdrawing money more often that I anticipated (that combined with not being used to living for two).
+Concerned about the exchange rate from the ATM at the airport I only withdrew 3000 pesos, and then for the rest of the trip withdrew money at 3000 pesos at a time which meant I felt like I was spending more money because I was withdrawing money far more often that I anticipated (that combined with not being used to living for two).
 The ATM fees were about $5/withdrawal.

-Mexico (or at least the Cancún region) was solidly cash-based; very few places took Visa directly.
-However, I never had any real problem finding an ATM when I needed it.
+Mexico (or at least the Cancún region) was solidly cash-based; very few places took VISA directly.
+However, I never had any significant problem finding an ATM.
 More significantly, many (but not all) places would accept USD.
 Now, that local exchange rate varied from 1:20 to 1:10, so your mileage may vary.
 I’d also suggest if intending to use USD at times to carry a lot of small bills.

 All in all, over a week in Mexico for a little over $1000.
 Despite both of us having colds for part of the trip, we visited four ruins (Chichén Itzá, Ek’ Balam, Tulum, and El Ray) and eight cenotes, as well as a number of other smaller natural and historic sites.
 I even managed to squeeze a little cycling in!